 When is the Guelph Film Festival?

-This year’s festival is set to run for 9 days in November, from Friday the 3rd to Saturday the 11th.
+This year’s festival is set to run for 9 days in November.
+It starts on Friday the 3rd and runs until Saturday the 11th.

 Where to Buy Guelph Film Festival Tickets

 Tickets for the Guelph Film Festival can be purchased through their website, https://guelphfilmfestival.ca/.
 Prices range from free, to around $12 – $15.
 They also offer Pay What You Want options.

 With 9 whole days of programming, there’s something for everyone to catch at the Guelph Film Festival.
 Get out your calendar, check out the schedule, and mark in the films that most interest you.
 Buy your tickets early so that you don’t miss out, and make sure to round up friends and family to join the festivities!

 As with music festivals, restaurants, and travelling, sometimes the things we know the least about surprise and delight us most.
 After pencilling in the films that really catch your eye, add a little spontaneity to your life.
 How?
 Have a friend choose a film to see without telling you what it is until you’re on your way there.
 There’s something about letting go of expectations and just seeing what happens that enhances the whole experience.
 Try it and let me know how it goes below in the comments!

 Stay for the Talks

 Watching a film is one thing.
 It’s enjoyable, entertaining, informative, and so on.
 Digesting it as a group, digging a little further, and discussing it with others is a whole other level of understanding what you’ve watched, as well as actively participating in the film.
 You become a part of the experience, an extension of the film, instead of remaining a voyeur.
 It’s almost odd we don’t do this more often in the cinema-going context.
 Even if you don’t contribute to the discussion as a speaker, you’re bound to come away with new insight and appreciation for the cinematic craft.